Dominic DeNucci: Japan (1971, 1972, 1979–1981)

-World Wide Wrestling Federation/World Wrestling Federation (1967–1982)
+World Wide Wrestling Federation (1967–1982)

-He debuted in New York City in 1967.
+DeNucci debuted in New York City in 1967.
 On June 18, 1971, DeNucci won his first World Wide Wrestling Federation (WWWF) title, the WWWF International Tag Team Championship, with Bruno Sammartino by defeating The Mongols (Bepo and Geto Mongol).
 They lost the title to The Mongols three days later.
 On May 13, 1975, DeNucci and Victor Rivera won the WWWF World Tag Team Championship from Jimmy and Johnny Valiant.
 In June, however, Rivera left the WWF, and Pat Barrett became DeNucci's replacement partner.
 They lost the title approximately three months later to The Blackjacks on August 26.
 DeNucci became a two-time WWWF World Tag Team Champion when he and his partner, the second Dino Bravo, defeated Professor Tanaka and Mr. Fuji on March 14, 1978.
 They held the title until June 26 when they dropped it to The Yukon Lumberjacks.
 DeNucci also unsuccessfully challenged inaugural WWF Intercontinental Champion Pat Patterson on a number of occasions for the IC belt in 1979 and 1980.
 He also worked with a young Hulk Hogan in 1981.
 He eventually transitioned into becoming a jobber, and left the company in 1982 after 15 years.

 Later career (1982–1987)

 After leaving the WWF, DeNucci returned to Toronto and wrestled there for a year.
 From 1984 to 1985 he wrestled for Lutte Internationale in Montreal and American Wrestling Association in Minnesota.
-He also worked in Saudi Arabia and in the Philippines.
+He also worked in Saudi Arabia and the Philippines.
 On November 16, 1987, he returned to the World Wrestling Federation for a one night appearance at a house show in East Rutherford, New Jersey participating in a Legends Battle Royal won by Lou Thesz.
 After that he retired from wrestling at 55 years old.